 Material Handler II

+Responsible for receiving of products, pulling products for production lines, and organizing of any off-site warehouses.
 Unload incoming freight.
 Verify shipment is ours; check packing slip with purchase order.
-Insure quantity and items orders ordered matches purchase order and pack list.
+Ensure quantity and items orders ordered matches purchase order and pack list.
 Receive items into stock by doing a physical and visual check looking for damaged products and to verify quantity received.
 Prepare skid tags with skid count, part number, date received and receiver’s initials.
-Properly record receipts on incoming log and purchase order.
-Once received, place items in proper warehouse area.
-Notify supervisor immediately of damaged products.
-If only partially damaged, note quantity on driver’s bill and nature of damage.
-Also note damages and discrepancies on Bell receiving records.
-Only refuse product with authorization of purchasing or supervisor.
-Pictures must be taken of all damaged product.
 Pull from inventory raw materials and packaging needed for production area ensuring no machine downtime.
 Remove finished goods from production area and prepare for shipment to finished goods warehouse.
-Load and move product via company truck to other warehouses.
-Inspect product before loading truck.
-Coordinate movement of materials from Receiving warehouse to local staging area/production lines.
-Send excess packaging inventory back to receiving warehouse to be put back into inventory.
-Perform monthly inventories (last workday of month) Ensuring correct products and amounts.
-Material Handlers will be assigned specific areas of responsibility and accountability to maintain on a daily basis.
-Conduct cycle counts/location checks as assigned.
-Notify production shift supervisor and scheduler when available inventory will not completely support scheduled production.
+Coordinate movement of materials from receiving warehouse to local staging area/production lines.
+Perform monthly inventories (last workday of month).

 Excellent attention to detail, manual dexterity, and ability to maintain speed in picking of parts is required.
 Basic Math skills are required.
 Flexibility, initiative and teamwork are required.
 Must be able to follow directions exactly, and be flexible in daily duties.
 Ability to lift up to 50 pounds and standing for 8 hours is required.
 Some manufacturing experience is preferred.
 The ideal candidate will be comfortable with routine work, have high standards of correctness and accuracy, and work best in an environment that offers positive direction and structure.